-Epson P800 vs Canon Pro 1000 | Clear Winner | Read This Before Buying
+Epson P800 Vs Canon Pro 1000 | Best A2 Photo Printer

-A2 photo printers are best for those looking for a decent sized print output, while not compromising on the image quality and longevity of the print.
+A2 photo printers are best for those looking for a decent-sized print output, while not compromising on the image quality and longevity of the print.
 Hence, if you’re considering buying an A2 printer, you should know which printers out there give you the best bang for your buck, yet provide excellent print quality in tandem to lower costs.

 Today, after a thorough investigation into the world of photo printers, we present to you two of the very best in the business: Epson’s SURECOLOR P800 and Canon’s imagePROGRAF Pro 1000 printers.
-Both of them look very similar on paper: high quality multiple ink systems, ability to deal with roll or cut media, and feature the best of connectivity features on offer today.
+Both of them look very similar on paper: high-quality multiple ink systems, the ability to deal with roll or cut media, and feature the best connectivity features on offer today.

 However, both of them have some very crucial differences, which we will reveal when we start with our product reviews.
-To help you make the choice, we then present general guidelines on how to go about getting a large photo printer such as the two presented below.
+To help you make the choice, we then present general guidelines on how to go about getting a large printer for art prints or photos such as the two presented below.
 Without further ado, let’s begin with the product reviews!

 Epson P800 vs Canon Pro 1000 | Best Two A2 Printers

 This printer is one of the best on the market today, and this statement is further buttressed by the sheer amount of firepower it brings to the table.
-The eight ink UltraChrome HD system gives you superior color accuracy and print speeds, the resolution goes up to a cool 2880×1440 dpi, and the droplet sizes can have three options even during a single print!
+The eight-ink UltraChrome HD system gives you superior color accuracy and print speeds, the resolution goes up to a cool 2880×1440 dpi, and the droplet sizes can have three options even during a single print!

 Experience

-The SURECOLOR series has been known for its speed, accuracy and precision with which it reproduces photos on paper.
+The SURECOLOR series has been known for its speed, accuracy, and precision with which it reproduces photos on paper.
 You can print in a large variety of sizes with full borderless options.
 This printer also brings the option of having roll papers with a maximum width of 17” and a 2”/3” core, for all those large panoramic prints if you also do large prints.

-The eight ink system is equipped with photo black/matte black ink switching capabilities, with some loss of ink within the operation.
+The eight-ink system is equipped with photo black/matte black ink switching capabilities, with some loss of ink within the operation.
 You also get, as options, a roll media adapter as well as a replacement ink maintenance tank.
-A spectrophotometer is notable by its absence, both from the standard kit as well as the options list.
+A spectrophotometer is notable for its absence, both from the standard kit as well as the options list.
 Otherwise, the printer comes pretty well stocked.

 - Comes with a whole host of features which make your printing experience more intuitive